Timmy93/AvinapticInstaller/README.md

-# AvinapticInstaller
+﻿# AvinapticInstaller

 #### Introduction
-I created only the script to install and unistall Avinaptic, I'm not related in any way to the programmer of Avinaptic.
+I created only the script to install and uninstall AVInaptic, I'm not related in any way to the programmer of Avinaptic.
 Here the site of Avinaptic: http://fsinapsi.altervista.org/

 #### What it does -> Installer
-The script downloads from the site of Avinptic the software and all the dependencies and install them on your machine
+The script downloads from the site of Avinaptic the software and all the dependencies and install them on your machine

-#### What it does -> Unistaller
+#### What it does -> Uninstaller
-Removes all Avinaptic's files from your machine.
+Removes all AVInaptic's files from your machine.

 #### How install AVInaptic?